andrewgolman/Linguistic-Self-Attention-for-SRL/README.md

 5. attention_fns.py implements outputs that will be used in further transformer layers

-#### Differences from the original article
+#### Differences from the original paper
 - used transformer implementation by OpenNMT.
 This implementation has 2 dense layers instead of 3, so the size of hidden layer has been increased.
-- attention is normalized when being copied from another layer
 - on inference SRL loss is calculated over correctly predicted predicates.
 This might be used on the late stages of training

 #### Current todos:
-- add masks for training on Russian Framebank
+- add more masks for training on Russian Framebank
-- generate features with large models and save them prior to training phase
+- add all data generation code
+- write proper docs on configs
 - evaluate within the graph

 #### Notes:
 - long sentences are also deleted from training dataset to save some gpu memory...
+- if weird errors appear, it might be config issues: look at todos and code docs to see how to write them.
+More docs are coming